GLOBAL ECONOMY-Surveys show coronavirus pandemic savaging global economy

 PMI surveys from Japan showed the services sector shrinking at its fastest pace on record this month and factory activity contracting at its quickest in a decade.

-This was consistent with a 4% contraction in the economy in 2020, Capital Economics senior economist Marcel Theliant said.
+This was consistent with a 4% contraction in 2020, Capital Economics senior economist Marcel Theliant said.
 The likely postponement of the Tokyo Olympics is expected to deal a heavy blow to the world's third-largest economy.

-In Australia, the CBA Services PMI fell to a record low of 39.8 as restaurants, cafes and tourism were hit hard by travel bans and cancellations of events and concerts.

 INFINITE STIMULUS